-Training and certification in pediatric CPR, pediatric first aid, prevention of the spread of infectious disease, immunizations, child safety, and injury prevention.
+Training and certification in pediatric CPR, pediatric first aid, prevention of the spread of infectious disease, immunizations, child safety and injury prevention.
 (Meets county and state licensing requirements for child care workers.)
+This course is also offered as EMS 116.

-124 ADMINISTRATION OF CHILDREN'S PROGRAMS I 3 UNITS
+124 ADMINISTRATION OF CHILDREN'S PROGRAMS I